nadia-adams/digitalframeworksclass/finalproject.md

-# The Other 1%: Black farmers finding hope after leaving corporate
+# The Other 1%: Black farmers finding new work after leaving corporate
 ### By: Nadia Adams

 Gale Livingstone, 46, has been farming since 2012.
 She worked as a consultant for 20 years in the D.C.  before going after a passion of hers.
 Gardening.
 A few years ago one of her friends bought a place in West Virginia and Gale moved to WV to practice gardening.
 She continued to commute for work.
 She said it took about three years before she became a farmer full time.
 Her specialty is growing air loom tomatoes but currently she is still leasing the property she is farming on.